sayeed1999/Tic-Tac-Toe-HTML-CSS-JAVASCRIPT-Separate-Frontend-Backend/README.md

 So this .js file I can say as a console game!
 Right?

 Now your task is to join the console app & the frontend!
 Take the challenge!! 😃

+Note: always play multiplayer.
+I have kept the computer input player function empty!
+If you can code that, best of luck!!!